 - Learn more about managing your bakery’s inventory in this blog.

 - Do you know exactly how much flour you use in a week?

 - Or even, what is the minimum amount of butter you should have on hand at all times?

 With detailed inventory management tools, you can create recipes in your Management Console, allowing you to precisely keep track of the levels of all of the ingredients that go into those recipes.

-Be the Employer You’d Want to Apply To
+Be the Employer You’d Want to Work For

 A restaurant’s team and tools can play a big role in hiring the right employees.
 By creating an atmosphere that encourages ongoing learning / training as well as equipping employees with the tools that make work rewarding, are ways to build a lasting team.

 Incentivizing your team motivates individuals to perform at their highest levels.
 And with smart reporting technology like Revel, you can easily identify how each team member is performing.
 Employees that feel like they are being treated fairly and take pride in the business they work for can truly make all the difference for your bakery.